IsaacGonzalez03/student-workbook/src/reflections/wk1/day1.md

 # What are the benefits of having multiple branches?

-# What is the difference between Git and GitHub
+# What is the difference between Git and GitHub?